Compression while running: sense or nonsense?

 • want to speed up your recovery after a heavy workout

-Please note: the effect of compression varies from person to person.
-What is immediately noticeable for one person, feels more subtle for another.
-That is why it is important to choose stockings with the right size and fit.
+Note: The effect of compression varies from person to person.
+What's immediately noticeable for one person may be more subtle for another.
+Therefore, it's important to choose stockings that are the right size and fit.

 And what about medical claims?

-Compression can indeed provide functional support when used correctly.
+When used correctly, compression can indeed provide functional support.
 The Herzog PRO series distinguishes itself in this respect: they are the only compression products in the sports world with a medical certificate.
 These socks bear the officialMDR quality mark(Medical Device Regulation), which means that the operation, pressure values and safety are medically substantiated and certified.

-However, the products have been explicitly developed for athletes.
-The focus is on injury prevention, support during exercise and faster recovery after running — and you can tell.
+Yet, the products have been explicitly developed for athletes.
+The focus is on injury prevention, support during exercise, and faster recovery after running—and you'll notice.

 Conclusion: sense or nonsense?

 Compression while running is certainly not nonsense.
-It is not a magic tool, but for many runners it is a valuable addition to their equipment.
-It offers support, helps reduce fatigue and contributes to a faster recovery.
-Whether it works for you too?
-You will only find out by experiencing it yourself.
+It's not a magic wand, but for many runners, it's a valuable addition to their equipment.
+It provides support, helps reduce fatigue, and contributes to faster recovery.
+Will it work for you?
+You'll only find out by experiencing it for yourself.

 Products in this blog